Pavo-IM/Hackinabox/README.md

 Due to requirements from the creators of UnRaid, the USB boot key created to boot UnRaid the first time around must be both booted from every time, and left inserted in the USB port at all times

 ### 5) Why can't I access some devices attached to my SATA controllers?
-Per how UnRaid operates, one SATA controller must be allocated to the Host OS, thereby making it unsuable by a VM
+Per how UnRaid operates, 1 SATA controller must be allocated to the Host OS, thereby making it unsuable by a VM

 ### 6) Why don't some of my attached USB devices work?
-Per how UnRaid operates, one USB controller must be allocated to the Host OS, thereby making it unusable by a VM
+Per how UnRaid operates, 1 USB controller must be allocated to the Host OS, thereby making it unusable by a VM

 ### 7) Why am I getting "VM Creation Error - XML error: Attempted double use of PCI address 0000:03:00.0"?
 If you're seeing this error, maybe with a different number in the set of numbers as well, it's because function is set on the incorrect line, and bus might be set incorrectly as well.
 Double check your double check, and set them to the appropriate correct lines.